The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/fight-tips.md

 **About Soul Slice:**

 * I would advise trying to enter this Intermission with zero Soul Slice charges as it would overcap during the burst.
 Otherwise use Soul Slice before you're getting pulled by Ser Charibert.
-If you can't get that one out, use Soul Slice after Shadow of Death.
+If you cannot get that one out, use Soul Slice after Shadow of Death.

 **Where to use Harvest Moon:**